Ring of Brodgar Stone Circle and Henge

 Unusually, the ring has a truly circular layout.
 Of the original 60 stones, 36 survive, ranging between 2.1m to 4.7m tall.
 The stone circle has a diameter of 104m, and is encircled by a rock-cut ditch, or henge, measuring 136m across, making it one of the largest and finest stone circles in the British isles.

-The erecting of the stones and construction of the massive rock-cut ditch would have required considerable manpower and organisation.
+The erecting of the stones and construction of the massive rock-cut ditch would have required considerable labour and organisation.

 The Heart of Neolithic Orkney